An Interview with Prolific Novelist Christy Barritt

 Have you thought of adapting your scripts into novels, so you could get in published while waiting for someone to take notice of your script?

 Rene and I teach how to do this through our Udemy class, which is a mix of videos and PDF docs of our How To book.
-We’re offering this to friends, family and followers of our blogs for 50% off the original $30 price.
-So you can get the class for $15.
-So if this interests you, use the link below to get the discount.

 Here’s a description of the class from the Udemy website: